-A range of existing outdoor, tabletop and card games offer opportunities for teambuilding, specific skill training, and thematic engagement on a particular topic when supported by appropriate facilitation.
+A range of existing outdoor, tabletop and card games offer opportunities for specific in-depth training on topics as broad as diversity and ethical practice.

 What is serious about playing games?

 As Huizinga pointed out in 1938, playing is both by definition non-serious and yet requires serious attention.
 Games develop a structured form from play, yet maintain their existence as activities set apart from normal everyday life.
 In such ‘magic circles’ we can experiment with different rules and norms, safe from ‘real’ consequences yet resulting in serious effects.